 Legislators, of course, express horror at the murder of doctors, just as the pillars of 1960s Mississippi society expressed horror at the Mississippi Burning murders, and the planter aristocrats shook their heads sadly at the brutality of the KKK and the White Leagues.
 But the strategy is all of a piece and always has been.
 Change cannot stand, no matter what documents it is based on or who votes for them.
 If violence is necessary, so be it.

 Unbalanced.
 This is not a universal, both-sides-do-it phenomenon.
 Compare, for example, the responses to the elections of our last two presidents.
 Like many liberals, I will go to my grave believing that if every person who went to the polls in 2000 had succeeded in casting the vote s/he intended, George W. Bush would never have been president.
-I supported Gore in taking his case to the Supreme Court.
-And, like Gore, once the Court ruled in Bush’s favor — incorrectly, in my opinion — I dropped the issue.
+I supported Gore in taking his case to the courts.
+And, like Gore, once the Supreme Court ruled in Bush’s favor — incorrectly, in my opinion — I dropped the issue.

 For liberals, the Supreme Court was the end of the line.
 Any further effort to replace Bush would have been even less legitimate than his victory.
 Subsequently, Democrats rallied around President Bush after 9/11, and I don’t recall anyone suggesting that military officers refuse his orders on the grounds that he was not a legitimate president.